KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/combine-front-end-guide/how-it-works.md

 ```

 ## Responsive margin
-Let's add a responsive margin `mb-5 mb-lg-0` to each of the cols.
+We want to add `margin-bottom` in the mobile layout, so let's add responsive margin `mb-5 mb-lg-0` classes to each `col`.

 ```html
 <!-- highlight-next-line -->